-- With respect to the period of filing of a MAP request, Article 16(4)(a)(ii) of the Multilateral Instrument stipulates that Article 16(1), second sentence - containing the equivalent of Article 25(1), second sentence, of the OECD Model Tax Convention - will apply where such period is shorter than three years from the first notification of the action resulting in taxation not in accordance with the provisions of a tax treaty.
-However, this shall only apply if both contracting parties to the applicable tax treaty have listed this treaty as a covered tax agreement under the Multilateral Instrument and insofar as both notified, pursuant to Article 16(6)(b)(i), the depositary that this treaty does not contain the equivalent of Article 25(1), second sentence, of the OECD Model Tax Convention. - In regard of the two tax treaties identified in paragraph 31 above that contain a filing period for MAP requests of less than three years, China listed both treaties as a covered tax agreement under the Multilateral Instrument and for both of them did it make, pursuant to Article 16(6)(b)(i), a notification that they do not contain a provision described in Article 16(4)(a)(ii).
-The two relevant treaty partners, being a signatory to the Multilateral Instrument, listed its treaty with China as a covered tax agreement under that instrument and also made such notification.
-Therefore, at this stage, both tax treaties identified above will be modified by the Multilateral Instrument upon its entry into force for these treaties to include the equivalent of Article 25(1), second sentence, of the OECD Model Tax Convention.
+53. With respect to the period of filing of a MAP request, Article 16(4)(a)(ii) of the Multilateral Instrument stipulates that Article 16(1), second sentence - containing the equivalent of Article 25(1), second sentence, of the OECD Model Tax Convention (OECD, 2017) - will apply where such period is shorter than three years from the first notification of the action resulting in taxation not in accordance with the provisions of a tax treaty.
+However, this shall only apply if both contracting parties to the applicable tax treaty have listed this treaty as a covered tax agreement under the Multilateral Instrument and insofar as both notified, pursuant to Article 16(6)(b)(i), the depositary that this treaty does not contain the equivalent of Article 25(1), second sentence, of the OECD Model Tax Convention (OECD, 2017).

+54. In regard of the one tax treaty identified in paragraph 36 above that contains a filing period for MAP requests of less than three years, China listed the treaty as a covered tax agreement under the Multilateral Instrument and made, pursuant to Article 16(6)(b)(i), a notification that it does not contain a provision described in Article 16(4)(a)(ii).
+The relevant treaty partner, being a signatory to the Multilateral Instrument, listed its treaty with China as a covered tax agreement under that instrument and also made such notification.
+Therefore, at this stage, the tax treaty identified above will be modified by the Multilateral Instrument upon its entry into force for these treaties to include the equivalent of Article 25(1), second sentence, of the OECD Model Tax Convention (OECD, 2017).